goauthentik/authentik/website/docs/integrations/sources/index.md

 2. Click on **default-authentication-flow**
 3. Click the **Stage Bindings** tab
 4. Chose **Edit Stage** for the _default-authentication-identification_ stage
-5. Under **Sources** you should see the addtional sources you have configured.
+5. Under **Sources** you should see the additional sources you have configured.
 Click all applicable sources to have them displayed on the Login Page